Crowds Return to LA County Beaches After Some Restrictions are Lifted

 Officials announced this week the waterfront would reopen for recreational use, exercise, biking and other activities.
 Beach parking lots, piers and boardwalks remain closed.

-““We’re not moving past COVID-19, we’re learning to live with it,” LA Mayor Eric Garcetti said in a statement.
+“We’re not moving past Covid-19, we’re learning to live with it,” LA Mayor Eric Garcetti said in a statement.
 “And we will keep taking measured steps toward a new, safer reality in the days and weeks ahead.”

-On Wednesday, Pasadena, California resident Andres Ochoa walked along the bike path at Will Rogers Beach while listening to music, only his second time at the waterfront since remain at home orders went into effect.
+On Wednesday, Pasadena, California resident Andres Ochoa walked along the bike path at Will Rogers Beach while listening to music, only his second time at the waterfront since remain-at-home orders went into effect.

 In an interview with Courthouse News, Ochoa said he welcomed the reopening of county beaches.